marcoguerri/marcoguerri.github.io/_posts/2023-10-13-capabilities-and-docker.markdown

 Preferred method
 =======
-According to the commit which introduced `drop_cap` in `ip`, capabilities are dropped so that users can safely add caps to the binary for `ip vrf exec`.
-I am unclear why only the `vrf` use case would be considered as requiring `CAP_NET_ADMIN`, `CAP_SYS_ADMIN` and `CAP_DAC_OVERRIDE`, and why one would force dropping capabilities (modulo the check on the inheritable set) on all other cases.
+According to the commit which introduced `drop_cap` in `iproute2` ([ba2fc55b](https://git.kernel.org/pub/scm/network/iproute2/iproute2.git/commit/?id=ba2fc55b99f8363c80ce36681bc1ec97690b66f5)), capabilities are dropped so that users can safely add caps to the binary for `ip vrf exec`.
+I am unclear why only the `vrf` use case would be considered as requiring `CAP_NET_ADMIN`, `CAP_SYS_ADMIN` and `CAP_DAC_OVERRIDE`, while forcing everything else to use root, modulo the check on the inheritable set).

-Despite starting the container with `CAP_SYS_ADMIN` as inheritable capability is a regression with respect to [CVE-2022-24769](https://nvd.nist.gov/vuln/detail/cve-2022-24769), I still consider it preferable compared to the fragile `LD_PRELOAD` approach.
-Based on my current understanding, the risks coming from a binary having a file inheritable capability set and acquiring it in the process permitted set is comparable to the binary having the same capability set as permitted.
+Starting the container with `CAP_SYS_ADMIN` as inheritable capability is a regression with respect to [CVE-2022-24769](https://nvd.nist.gov/vuln/detail/cve-2022-24769), but I still consider it preferable compared to the fragile `LD_PRELOAD` approach.
+Based on my current understanding, the risks coming from a binary having a file inheritable capability set and acquiring it in the process permitted set is equivalent to the binary having the same capability set as permitted.